panoptic-labs/docs/blog/2023-12-11-panoptic-beta-launch-epoch-four/2023-12-11-panoptic-beta-launch-epoch-four.md

     Obtain AVAX on Avalanche: [Send](https://support.avax.network/en/articles/6079875-core-extension-how-do-i-send-and-receive-assets) funds directly from an exchange or [bridge](https://support.avax.network/en/articles/6657391-how-to-use-the-avalanche-bridge-core-app-bridge) your funds from another chain.

-    Obtaining other tokens on Avalanche: Swap your funds on Avalanche for WAVAX, USDC, Joe, or Shrap via the [Uniswap](https://app.uniswap.org/swap?chain=avalanche) or [Trader Joe](https://traderjoexyz.com/avalanche/trade) interface.
+    Obtaining other tokens on Avalanche: Swap your funds on Avalanche for WAVAX, USDC, or Joe via the [Uniswap](https://app.uniswap.org/swap?chain=avalanche) or [Trader Joe](https://traderjoexyz.com/avalanche/trade) interface.

 5. Buy or sell options between December 18 (17:00 UTC) and January 3 (17:00 UTC).
 Check out our [leaderboard](https://beta.panoptic.xyz/leaderboard) to see where you stand in comparison to other traders.